megasanjay/vue3-lottie/packages/vue3-lottie/README.md

 # Upgrade to v2.x

 If you are using version 1.x of `vue3-lottie` you should upgrade to version 2.x.
-You can do this by running the [Installation](#installation) command below.
+You can do this by running the [Installation and Usage](#installation-and-usage) command below.
 This adds TS support for the component.
 There are some new imports so take a look at the [new documentation](https://vue3-lottie.vercel.app/guide.html#usage).

-# Installation
+# Installation and Usage

+## Vue 3

+- You can install `vue3-lottie` over `yarn` or `npm`. `lottie-web` is a dependency of `vue3-lottie` and should be automatically installed when you install `vue3-lottie`.

 If you are using npm: